About AFOSA

 Finance Organization and Practice

 AFOSA practices fiscal responsibility and creates budgets and submits reports to the IRS and Arizona State Corporation Commission.
-Development and conduct of its projects do not depend on donations from external sources.
-They are mostly funded by members of the organization and project participants.

-Policy on Ideological and Political Bias
+Policy on factual, Ideological, and Politics

 Go back